CaptainPhantasy/RAGBOT3000/README.md

 - **Swap expertise** — Notion guru today, Stripe wizard tomorrow
 - **Rebrand it** — change the name, voice, vibes, whatever
 - **Works anywhere** — feed it any docs, it adapts
+- **Speaks your language** — literally.
+Multilingual support means global teams can use it without awkward Google Translate moments.

 ---